open-resources/physics_bank/content/public/006.Force/Newton's Third Law/Force Vectors/force_vectors.md

           the same amount (though opposite directions).
       ans2:
-        value: If you have a complicated system made of many objects (all interacting among themselves) only external forces can add or remove energy from the system.
+        value: If you have a complicated system made of many objects (all interacting among themselves) only external forces can cause the center of mass of the system to accelerate.
       ans3:
         value: If two objects push on each other, their momenta will change by the same amount (though opposite directions).